 Setting Description

 Name Type the name for the new host cluster.

-Hosts Select two or more hosts from the drop-down list.
+Select hosts to share volume access Select two or more hosts from the drop-down list.
 Only those hosts that are not already part of a host cluster appear in the list.